mfrellum/littlebrother/README.md

 A personal [Docker](https://docker.io)-container for your metadata.

 ### Feature goals (This project is just started.
 Most features are not implemented yet)
-- It should be easy to move your metadata
+- It should be easy to move your metadata (standardized hosting)
 - It will facilitate standardized data collection (support standards as IMS Caliper)
 - personal data analysis
 - sharing control